Ian MacKaye: Fugazi

 In 1987, MacKaye founded Fugazi, a band that has been cited as one of the most important post-hardcore groups.
 Fugazi set itself apart from most other bands by never playing a show with high-priced tickets.
 They would often turn down venue options for this very rule, and the band would go so far as to stop a show and have unruly concert goers escorted out of the venue – complete with a refund of their ticket money.
 The band famously turned down at least one offer to headline Lollapalooza because festival organizers refused to price tickets cheaply; MacKaye objected to the $30 ticket price.
 MacKaye also has never conducted an interview with Rolling Stone magazine or any other similar publication, stating he would only do so if the magazine agreed to not advertise cigarettes or alcohol.

 The Evens

 MacKaye currently sings and plays baritone guitar in The Evens with drummer and vocalist Amy Farina of the Warmers.
 The band pride themselves on playing in non-standard locations, such as community centres, bookshops, or other atypical spaces.
 The Evens released their self-titled album in early 2005, breaking a three-year silence by MacKaye.
 Their second album, Get Evens, was released in November 2006.
-On September 22 they announced on Dischord Records' website: "The Evens are currently mixing a new record, due out at the end of this year (or early 2013 at the latest)."
-The new album is called The Odds and was released November 20, 2012.
+Their last album, titled The Odds, was released 2012.

 Coriky

-In 2018, MacKaye with Amy Farina (The Evens) and Joe Lally (Fugazi, the Messthetics) debuted a new band.
+In 2018, MacKaye, along with Farina and Joe Lally (Fugazi, the Messthetics), debuted a new band.
 In February 2020, it was announced that the band, now called Coriky, would release their first album on March 27, 2020, however due to the COVID-19 pandemic, the album was pushed back to May 29, 2020.
 The debut single, "Clean Kill", was released on February 11, 2020.